erlang/erlang-org/README.md

 `otp-versions.json` itself differs, so a quiet week does not rebuild erlang.org twenty-eight times to publish nothing.

+Both workflows force-push the cache branches, so they share one `concurrency` group named for those branches rather than taking one each.
+Without it a poll and a full cache update can overlap, and the one that finishes second overwrites the other -- normally harmless, since the same inputs give a byte-identical file, but not if an advisory is published in between.
+The full update supersedes a running poll, which has deployed nothing until its last two steps; a poll queues behind a running full update and then usually finds nothing left to do.

 Adding a trigger on the `openvex` branch in `erlang/otp` would cut the latency for that one source, but not for the others, and openvex is the fallback rather than the index.
 The poll is what actually closes the gap.